felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 my own learning.
 This ability to learn allowed me to find quotes that I now live by and that guide all my decisions.

 What is learning, at the end of the day?
-According to Steven L McShane (*Organizational Behavior*), it is "a relatively permanent change in behavior that results from the acquisition of skills."
-We learn when we start making different choices.
+According to Steven L.
+McShane (*Organizational Behavior*), it is "a relatively permanent change in behavior that results from the acquisition of skills."
+When we start making different choices, we have learned.

 Textbooks have a purpose outside the classroom, even if that means you won't have a professor dragging you through it.
 Not all textbooks